Why Women Retire With Less Money Than Men

 Another effect revealed in retirement is the concentration of women in fixed sources of income.
 Public benefits, pensions, and predictable payments become the central axis of financial security.
 Although these instruments provide stability, they also limit the capacity for growth and adaptation.

-When inflation, healthcare costs, or household changes put pressure on the budget, fixed income reveals its limits.
+When inflation, healthcare costs, or household changes pressure the budget, fixed income reveals its limits.
 Retirement makes visible not only what was accumulated, but also what was never available.

 The Persistence of Debt in Old Age

-Contrary to the traditional narrative that retirement marks the end of indebtedness, research indicates that a growing share of women enter old age with active debt, especially related to consumption, health, and family support (CFPB, 2021).
-These obligations further reduce disposable income and increase financial vulnerability.
+Contrary to the traditional narrative that retirement marks the end of indebtedness, research on older Americans shows that debt became more common and median balances rose substantially across recent decades, including housing, credit card, and student loan obligations (U.S. Government Accountability Office, 2021).
+These obligations can reduce disposable income and increase financial vulnerability.

 The presence of debt at this stage makes explicit a pattern discussed in previous chapters.
 Credit was not merely a transitional tool.
-Over time, it occupied the space of asset accumulation.
+Across the working years, it occupied the space of asset accumulation.
 In retirement, this substitution becomes unmistakable.
 Instead of harvesting returns, liabilities are serviced.

-This reality helps explain why women’s wealth inequality persists even after decades of labor market participation.
+This reality helps explain why women’s wealth inequality can persist even after decades of labor market participation.
 The issue is not the absence of effort, but the structural direction of financial flows across the life course.

 The Retrospective Normalization of Inequality

-One of the most insidious aspects revealed in retirement is the tendency to normalize the final outcome.
-Inequality appears as a natural consequence of distinct trajectories, rather than as the product of a system that distributed risks and rewards unequally from the outset.
+One of the most subtle aspects revealed in retirement is the tendency to normalize the final outcome.
+Inequality appears as a natural consequence of different trajectories, rather than as the product of a system that distributed risks and rewards unequally from the beginning.

-Research in economic sociology shows that late-life outcomes tend to be interpreted as reflections of merit or individual failure, obscuring the cumulative processes that produced them (Hacker, 2006).
-Retirement, by presenting final figures, facilitates this simplified interpretation.
+Research in economic sociology shows that late-life outcomes are often interpreted as reflections of merit or individual failure, obscuring the cumulative processes that produced them (Hacker, 2006).
+Retirement, by presenting final figures, can encourage this simplified interpretation.

 This framing contributes to the persistence of the problem.
-By treating the outcome as inevitable, pressure for structural change earlier in the life cycle is reduced.
+By treating the outcome as inevitable, it reduces pressure for structural change earlier in the life cycle.

 The Absence of a Structural Second Chance

-Studies indicate that interventions implemented after retirement rarely alter financial trajectories in significant ways, especially for individuals with low initial margins (Munnell & Chen, 2015).
+Studies indicate that interventions implemented after retirement rarely alter financial trajectories significantly, especially for individuals with low initial margins (Munnell & Chen, 2015).
 Retirement, in this sense, marks the effective closure of the inequality timeline.

 When the System Becomes Fully Legible